Where are 6 month LPN Programs in Ct?

 Negligence in duty puts the health of patients at high risk as well as ruining the reputation of a health facility.
 For example, a patient may suffer from bedsores under a negligent nurse who isn’t keen on changing bedsheets daily.

 A patient can also file a medical malpractice lawsuit due to infections caused by non-sterilized injections.
-Nurses found responsible for negligence lose their licenses permanently and can also land in jail if the patient loses their life.
+Nurses found responsible for negligence lose their licenses permanently and can land in jail if the patient dies.

 3. Uncontrolled intoxication

-An LPN stands the risk of license revocation when he or she has received more than two warnings over showing up to work while inebriated.
+An LPN risks license revocation when he or she has received more than two warnings over showing up to work while inebriated.
 The state board might recommend a rehabilitation program and then allow for license renewal after a specified observation period.

 4. Leaking patients’ information